Afonso Henriques Theatre: Description

 The building's facade was symmetrical and featured three stories.
 The ground floor consisted of a series of rectangular doorways, seven in total, each with a simple stone frame.
 The central doorway was more prominent as it featured a double-stone frame with a curved top.

 On the first floor, the central section had a square window surrounded by a strip of granite.
 Flanking this central section were three pairs of windows, each set within a granite frame.
 On top of them were small circular windows with a granite frame which connected with the square windows below.

 The second floor mirrored the first in its window arrangement, with rectangular windows above each of the lower floors.
 The central section had a balcony with an iron railing, supported by corbels and accessed by a door with a decorative stone frame.
 The outermost windows on this floor also featured iron railings and granite balconies.
 The roof was paved with roof tiles and it was separated from the facade by a cornice with two stone urns at its extremities.
 The central part was shaped like a semi-circle and it had a stone coat of arms under it.

 In its interior the theatre had two closed cabinets, 38 boxes in three levels, 176 audience seats and 60 gallery seats.

 History

 Predecessors

 Before the construction of the theatre, the Count of Vila Pouca Theatre was located at the Campo da Feira.
 Shows and plays were performed regularly at this theatre to aid the construction efforts of the Santos Passos Church while under construction.

-The Count of Vila Pouca Theatre was burnt down on the night of 18 January 1841, leaving Guimarães without a permanent theatre.
-Even during its active years, this theatre was never meant to serve the 7,000 people which lived in the city at the time and, since 1836, the progressive forces of Guimarães demanded the creation of a project to construct a theatre which could accommodate the city's needs.
+The Count of Vila Pouca Theatre was destroyed in an act of arson on the night of 18 January 1841, leaving Guimarães without a permanent theatre.
+Even during its years of operation, the theatre had never been intended to serve the city’s growing population of roughly 7,000 residents at the time.
+Since at least 1836, the progressive circles of Guimarães had been advocating for a new theatre capable of meeting the cultural needs of an rapidly expanding urban community.